bdamon/MuscleDTI_Toolbox/Help/Help for define_muscle.md

 ### Example 3:

 Given an image with variable name anat_image and having matrix size 192 x 192 x 44, field of view 192 x 192 mm, and slice thickness = 7 mm, the code below will allow the user to
-  1) Define the muscle mask in slices 4-41;
+  1) Define the muscle mask in slices 5-40;
-  2) Return a mask of size 192 x 192 x 50;
+  2) Return a mask of size 192 x 192 x 44;
-  3) Return a second mask of size 128 x 128; and
+  3) Return a second mask of size 128 x 128 x 44; and
-  3) Automatically visualize the result using fiber_visualizer, using slices 15, 25, 35, and 45 for anatomical reference
+  3) Automatically visualize the result using fiber_visualizer, using slices 14, 24, 34, and 44 for anatomical reference

 % Set options for plotting: